-If the deceased was a member of the agricultural scheme for salaried workers in agriculture, the application for a widow(er)'s allowance must be submitted to “the MSA fund in charge of paying old-age entitlements.”
+If the deceased was a member of the scheme for salaried workers in agriculture, the application for a widow(er)'s allowance must be submitted to the MSA fund in charge of paying old-age entitlements.

 The deceased spouse must have been drawing:

 The surviving spouse must meet the following requirements:

 The widow(er)'s allowance comes to 632.17 € per month as from January 1st, 2022.
 It can be paid at a reduced rate on the basis of the surviving spouse's income.

-The allowance is paid on a monthly basis for a period of 2 years following the spouse's death, insofar as the eligibility requirements continue to be met.
+The allowance is paid every month for a period of 2 years following the spouse's death, insofar as the eligibility requirements continue to be met.
 If an application is submitted within the 12 months following the spouse's death, the allowance's effective date is the 1st day of the month of the death.
 Otherwise, the effective date is the 1st day of the month of the application.

 MSA pays the same benefits based on the same requirements as the general social security scheme's Family Benefits Funds (“Caisses d'Allocations Familiales”/ CAF).
 Most of these benefits are means-tested and can be paid at various rates based on the claimant's income.

 MSA pays a family allowance to households with 2 or more children under the age of 20.
-Rates are based on household makeup, and are also income-based as of July 1st, 2015.
+Rates are based on household makeup and income.